therockhead/Database-Notes/TABLE.md

-Using the database named "asifdb"
+-Using the database named "asifdb"

-creating table with their data type
+-creating table with their data type

 **DECIMAL(decimal_part_size, precision_point)**
 ```